sushmaakoju/research-experience/university-of-new-hampshire/README.md

 - Created resources for analyzing logical fallacies, paradoxes, and misinformation detection.
 - Project materials: [First Order Logic as a Practical Tool](https://tinyurl.com/fol-as-a-tool).
 - All content independently authored and prepared without external review by me.
+- Due to previous experiences with authorship concerns, potential plagiarism/copyright threats, hazing, and coercive behavior, I implemented additional protective measures before sharing this project.
+I proactively recorded each feedback received, of which only a couple of comments that were relevant to Natural Language Understanding/Neurosymbolic methods and my study focus were implemented.

-**CS 830 Final Project: Natural Language Understanding Research**
+**Final Project presentation: Natural Language Understanding Research, Spring 2025, CS Poster presentation**
-- Developed comprehensive NLP/NLU research project aligned with AI specialization requirements, outside of Course requirements as course is more robotics focussed.
+- Developed comprehensive NLP/NLU research project outside of scope of Robotics specialization requirements, outside of Course requirements as course is more robotics focussed.
 - Independent research initiative launched January 2025.
 - Complete LaTeX documentation prepared and currently under NLU/NLP experts review.
 - Project demonstrates integration of advanced coursework with specialized research interests, which fall outside of robotics, due to extensive robotics focussed instruction of the course.
 - Work is being evaluated by external Natural Language Understanding domain experts.
-- Full project documentation and verification available upon request.
+- Full project documentation, authorship and verification available upon request.
+- Due to previous experiences with authorship concerns, potential plagiarism/copyright threats, hazing, and coercive behavior, I implemented additional protective measures before sharing this project.
+I proactively recorded each feedback received, of which only a couple of comments that were relevant to Natural Language Understanding/Neurosymbolic methods and my study focus were implemented.

 **Note:** For any verification of academic records or accommodations, please contact me directly at [sakoju2014@gmail.com] for official documentation and certified records from UNH.